Water Suppliers For Business

 What are the average water rates for small business?

-Businesses could save a considerable amount of money, not only reviewing water supplier for business but by taking on board water saving advice.
+Businesses could save a considerable amount of money, reviewing water rates for business and taking on board water saving advice.
 Companies must understand average water rates for small business, save on small business water rates and maximise water-saving measures.

-Saving water doesn’t always rise to the top of businesses’ priority lists, especially in places such as the UK where water shortages aren’t an everyday concern.
+Saving water doesn’t always rise to the top of businesses’ priority lists, especially in places like the UK, where water shortages aren’t an everyday concern.
 However, environmental scientists predict that worldwide freshwater needs will be one of the world’s most pressing environmental problems in the next 50 years.

-Every organisation uses water in different ways, and by knowing how your business uses water, there are opportunities for efficient water use.
+Every organisation uses water in different ways.
+Knowing how your business uses water, there are opportunities for efficient water use.

 Did you know?
 The average water rates are higher in the North West of England.